Pravez/ColoringWorld/README.md

-# ColoringWorld
-Game featuring a strange man using colors to live his life
+# A Journey In The Dark

+A Journey In The Dark presents a cube of light wich have to escape darkness which has fallen into his world.
+In order to succeed, he has to reach the Crystal.
+Hopefully, you can control light and light combinations to help him.
+But his journey won't be always easy, so beware !

+By pressing U, I or O, (keys can be changed) you can activate colored platforms and manage your way.

-If you want to know exactly what is being done, please see the [changelog](CHANGELOG.md).
+If you want to know exactly what is being done in the game development, please see the [changelog](CHANGELOG.md).
 Concerning daily work, see the [diary](DIARY.md).

 ## Version 0.5 released :